statamic/docs/content/collections/tags/taxonomy.md

 </ul>
 ```

-You're free to use use filtering or sorting parameters on the `entries` pair that you'd find on the [collection tag](/tags/collection).
+You're free to use filtering or sorting parameters on the `entries` pair that you'd find on the [collection tag](/tags/collection).

 ## Filtering